christinesalim/Nasa/README.md

 ## kepler_data.csv

-This CSV file contains planetary data for objects detected by the telescope.
+This CSV file contains planetary data for objects detected by the Kepler telescope.
+NASA launched the telescope in 2009 to discover Earth-size planets that orbit other starts.
 We create a readable stream with the fs module to read the file's contents line by line.
 The 'data' event notifies our application when a chunk of data has been read from the file.

 ## csv-parse module